A Survey on LLM-as-a-Judge: Abstract

 \section{Abstract}

 Accurate and consistent evaluation is crucial for decision-making across numerous fields, yet it remains a challenging task due to inherent subjectivity, variability, and scale.
 Large Language Models (LLMs) have achieved remarkable success across diverse domains, leading to the emergence of "LLM-as-a-Judge," where LLMs are employed as evaluators for complex tasks.
-With their ability to process diverse data types and provide scalable, cost-effective, and consistent assessments, LLMs present a compelling alternative to traditional expert-driven evaluations.
+With their ability to process diverse data types and provide scalable and flexible assessments, LLMs present a compelling alternative to traditional expert-driven evaluations.
 However, ensuring the reliability of LLM-as-a-Judge systems remains a significant challenge that requires careful design and standardization.
-This paper provides a comprehensive survey of LLM-as-a-Judge, addressing the core question: How can reliable LLM-as-a-Judge systems be built?
-We explore strategies to enhance reliability, including improving consistency, mitigating biases, and adapting to diverse assessment scenarios.
+This paper provides a comprehensive survey on LLM-as-a-Judge, offering a \textbf{formal definition} and a \textbf{detailed classification}, while focusing on addressing the core question: \textbf{How to built reliable LLM-as-a-Judge systems?} We explore strategies to enhance reliability, including improving consistency, mitigating biases, and adapting to diverse assessment scenarios.
 Additionally, we propose methodologies for evaluating the reliability of LLM-as-a-Judge systems, supported by a novel benchmark designed for this purpose.
 To advance the development and real-world deployment of LLM-as-a-Judge systems, we also discussed practical applications, challenges, and future directions.

 This survey serves as a foundational reference for researchers and practitioners in this rapidly evolving field.
-The associated resources can be accessed at \url{https://github.com/IDEA-FinAI/LLM-as-a-Judge}.
+Our contributions span multiple levels: we establish the conceptual boundaries of LLM-as-a-Judge, reorganize fragmented literature into a unified framework, and propose a novel reliability-oriented benchmark.
+Building on these, we also articulate a forward-looking research agenda, offering both theoretical foundations and practical guidance for constructing reliable and socially trustworthy LLM-as-a-Judge systems.
+The associated resources can be accessed at \textbf{\url{https://awesome-llm-as-a-judge.github.io/}}.